Migration policy

 MoreLess

-Remittances have the potential to lift up developing economies
+Remittances have the potential to lift developing economies

-Remittances have risen spectacularly in recent decades, capturing the attention of researchers and policymakers and spurring debate on their pros and cons.
-Remittances can improve the well-being of family members left behind and boost the economies of receiving countries.
-They can also create a culture of dependency in the receiving country, lowering labor force participation, promoting conspicuous consumption, and slowing economic growth.
-A better understanding of their impacts is needed in order to formulate specific policy measures that will enable developing economies to get the greatest benefit from these monetary inflows.
+Remittances have risen spectacularly in absolute terms and in relation to traditional sources of foreign exchange, such as export revenues.
+Remittances can improve the well-being of family members left behind and boost growth rates of receiving economies.
+They can also create a culture of dependency, lowering labor force participation in recipient nations, promoting conspicuous consumption, and accelerating environmental degradation.
+A more thorough understanding of their impacts can help formulate policies that enable developing economies to harness the most out of these monetary inflows.

 MoreLess